PawanSingh2212/legendry_computing/README.md

 ### Step-2 Created a new branch

-- git checkout -b name of branch
+- git checkout
+-b name of branch
+- why its not pushing